awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lex-bot.md

               Description: "Default intent when no other intent matches"
               ParentIntentSignature: "AMAZON.FallbackIntent"

-  # 3. We define a bot version which depends on the DRAFT version of the Amazon Lex Bot.
+  # 3. Define a bot version that depends on the DRAFT version of the Lex Bot.
   OrderFlowersTemplateBotVersionWithCFN:
     DependsOn: OrderFlowersTemplateBot
     Type: AWS::Lex::BotVersion